-GUIDELINES: UNDERSTANDING CA LABOR CODE SECTIONS 230 AND 230.1
+GUIDELINES: I. UNDERSTANDING CA LABOR CODE SECTIONS 230 AND 230.1

-CA Labor Code Sections 230 and 230.1 prohibit discharge, discrimination or retaliation against an employee who is a victim of domestic violence, sexual assault or stalking for taking time off work to obtain relief, including, but not limited to a temporary restraining order, restraining order or other injunctive relief to help ensure the health, safety or welfare of the victim or his or her child.
-The Labor Code provides that an employee may use vacation, personal leave or compensatory time off, if available.
+California Labor Code Sections 230 and 230.1 prohibit an employer from discharging, discriminating or retaliating against an employee who is a victim of crime or abuse for taking time off work to obtain or attempt to obtain any relief.
+Relief includes, but is not limited to a temporary restraining order, restraining order or other injunctive relief to help ensure the health, safety or welfare of the victim of crime or abuse, or their child.
+The Labor Code provides that an employee may use vacation, personal leave or other compensatory time off, if available.

-An employee who is a victim of domestic violence, sexual assault or stalking may take time off from work to attend to any of the following:
+Additionally, an employee who is a victim will not be discharged, or in any manner discriminated or retaliated against, for taking time off from work for any of the following purposes:

-- 1. To seek medical attention for injuries caused by domestic violence, sexual assault or stalking. - 2.
-To obtain services from a domestic violence shelter, program or rape crisis center as a result of domestic violence, sexual assault or stalking. - 3.
-To obtain mental health support or psychological counseling related to an experience of domestic violence, sexual assault or stalking. - 4.
-To participate in services related to safety planning or take other actions to increase safety from future domestic violence, sexual assault or stalking, including temporary or permanent relocation.
+- 1. To seek medical attention for injuries caused by crime or abuse. - 2.
+To obtain services from a domestic violence shelter, program or rape crisis center as a result of the crime or abuse.

+- 3. To obtain mental health support or psychological counseling related to an experience of crime or abuse. - 4.
+To participate in services related to safety planning or take other actions to increase safety from future crime or abuse, including temporary or permanent relocation.